lexfm/fullstack-boilerplate/README.md

 The code for this boilerplate is pre-configured to deploy to Heroku and connect to the JAWS DB add-on for MySQL.
 In order to deploy, you must provision the JAWS DB add-on.

 **IMPORTANT:** Payment info. must be provided in order to use the JawsDB MySQL add-on.
-The service is currently free with limitations. (as of 11/2/2021) However, you must provide a credit card to use the service.
+You must provide a credit card to use the service. **With the exception that all of you must be using the student package**

 1. Create a Heroku app in the command line. `heroku create <optionally-provide an app name>`